 The Joint Venture Award promotes and celebrates efforts that contribute to the economic well-being of the area; increases the employment of Aboriginal people; provides learning or training opportunities to Aboriginal people and businesses; and shows a commitment to the community in which they operate.
-A joint venture is an entity formed between two or more parties to undertake economic activity together.
-The joint venture can be with multiple partners, either Aboriginal or non-Aboriginal, but the majority holder of the enterprise must be Aboriginal.
+A joint venture is a specific business entity formed between two or more parties.
+Aboriginal ownership must be 50% or more.

 - All nominees must be Aboriginal (First Nations, Métis, or Inuit).

 - Individuals and businesses may enter in one category only.

-- Please ensure that if you are nominating a business or a business person for an award that you have the business' or business person's approval for the nomination.
+- Please ensure that if you are nominating a business or a business person for an award that you have their approval for the nomination.

 - Submissions will be considered for two years.

-- Non-profit or charitable groups, government agencies and institutions are not eligible for these awards.
+- Government agencies and institutions are not eligible for these awards.